gitzhou/mnemonic-last-word/README.md

 **Build the project by yourself (recommended) or only download file from `builds` directory in this repository.**

+**Run it offline when you actually use to avoid information leak.**

 According to BIP39, the last word consist of two parts: some low bits of raw entropy and some high bits of checksum.

 We can figure out the checksum length from the mnemonic word count then decide the length of last word prefix since each word has 11 bits.